Frequently Asked Questions

 To install your license on multiple Macs: Simply copy the license file to each Mac (to its Desktop, for instance) on which you'd like to use the app, and make sure the app is installed on that Mac.
 Then double-click the license file, and the app should open and show you as a licensed user.
 You can then delete the license file from the Desktop, as the app will copy it to the right location.

-Enterprise use: If you are going to use Moom at a company, the same general rules apply: Regardless of how many Macs you use at home and/or work, as long as it's just you running our software, you need only one license.
+Enterprise use: If you are going to use Moom at a company, the same general rules apply: Regardless of how many Macs you personally use at home and/or work, as long as it's just you running our software, you need only one license.

 If the app will be installed such that more than one user may use the app, or if you're buying for a number of users at your employer, then you need to purchase enough licenses to cover the expected number of users, even if they're all sharing one Mac (because these users would be licensed to use it at the same time on another Mac).
 Note, too, that we have generous multi-item discount pricing, and can work up a custom discount for even larger quantities.